 How to Pick a GenAI Tool for Your Work

 The GenAI field is constantly evolving and improving, with new tools and features being launched every few days.
 Therefore, knowing what to look for in these tools is essential.
-When considering tools outside of what the University offers, be mindful of the following when choosing a tool for your needs:
+When considering tools outside of what the College offers, be mindful of the following when choosing a tool for your needs:

 Privacy risks:

 Be aware that in most cases, the data you share is not private and will be available by external parties hosting the GenAI-based tools.
 Do not share information that is private, or sensitive, such as credit card information, personal details such as ID numbers or addresses, and so on.
-Hidden costs:

 Learn to use:

-Learn how to use these tools like ChatGPT better, through resources such as: 650+ Best Prompts for ChatGPT (Ultimate List for 2023) The 100 Best ChatGPT Prompts to Power Your Workflow
+Learn how to use tools like ChatGPT better, through resources such as: 650+ Best Prompts for ChatGPT (Ultimate List for 2023) The 100 Best ChatGPT Prompts to Power Your Workflow

 Understand limitations: